-16.11.5.4 Auxiliary Ventilation
+13.11.5.4 Auxiliary Ventilation

-The auxiliary ventilation for the development and production headings is planned to employ a forced ventilation system, with the fans pushing fresh air to the heading from the closest flowthrough ventilation, and exhaust from the heading returning through the drift.
+The auxiliary ventilation for the development and production headings1 is planned to employ a forced ventilation system, with the fans pushing fresh air to the heading from the closest flowthrough ventilation, and exhaust from the heading returning through the drift.
 The auxiliary fans were sized based on the heading length and the mining activity.
 For production headings, a single auxiliary fan will be capable to support two active headings.
-Dampers will be installed within the ducting to control the flow to the heading, with 15 m/s provided to each active production heading.
+Dampers will be installed within the ducting to control the flow to the heading, with 15 m3/s provided to each active production heading.
 One auxiliary fan will be capable of supporting two headings.
-While for the development headings, a dedicated development fan will be required per heading, with 30 m/s provided to each development heading.
+While for the development headings, a dedicated development fan will be required per heading, with 30 m3/s provided to each development heading.

-&lt;sup>1 Except for roadheader development, which will employ an exhausting system as described in Section 16.11.5.3.
+1 Except for roadheader development, which will employ an exhausting system as described in Section 13.11.5.3.

-16.11.6 Underground Infrastructure
+13.11.6 Underground Infrastructure